adhvaith267/GSIH_2026_Solutions/README.md

 **Simulation and systems reasoning** — time-dependent obstacles, battery and payload constraints, resource contention, and multi-agent scheduling.

 **Engineering clarity** — each solution separates the problem statement, implementation, examples, algorithmic explanation, and complexity discussion.

-## Disclaimer

-The supplied dataset and problem statement remain subject to the HackerRank challenge terms.
-The implementation in this repository is provided for portfolio and educational use.

-## Author

-**Adhvaith G V**